crazyyy/slushano/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it compatible with Adsense and other ad networks? =

 The plugin is compatible with any add network but also depends on how you're loading the ads into the site.
-We only merge and minify css and javascript files enqueued in the header and footer which would exclude any ads.
+We only merge and minify css and javascript files enqueued in the header and footer that match your own domain name... which would exclude any external ads.
 If you're using a plugin that uses JS to insert the ads on the page, there could be issues.
 Please report on the support forum if you found such case.

 ...

 = After installing, why did my site became slow? =

 Please note that the cache regeration happen's once per page or if the requested CSS + JS files change.
 If you need the same set of CSS and JS files in every page, the cache file will only be generated once and reused for all other pages.
-If you have a CSS or JS that uses a different name on every pageview, try to add it to the ignore list by using wildcards.
+If you have a CSS or JS that is generated with php and uses a time based query string, that always generates a new files on every pageview.
+Try to add it to the ignore list by using wildcards.

 ...